ramaureirac/thinkpad-e14-linux/thinkpad-e14-gen2/README.md

 | Fingerprint Reader                | :x:                                 | Definitely not working                                                          |
 | Fn Hot Keys                       | :heavy_check_mark:                  | Working except for F11                                                          |
 | Fans                              | :heavy_check_mark:                  | Working!                                                                        |

+#### Audio Input & Output

+It seems some second gen laptops are having issues with the speakers.
+The ways to fix it is by disabling the internal mic.
+Please checkout [Speakers issues in Second Gen](../tweaks/audio/README.md)

 #### Keyboard, Touchpad & Trackpoint